 Fix 7 – Set graphics settings to Normal

-Optimizing your in-game video settings is another solution to GTA 5 crashing issues.
-Many players find switching graphics to Normal solved their problem.
+Optimizing your in-game video settings is another effective GTA 5 crash fix.
+You can switch graphics to Normal to solve the problem.
 Here’s how to do it:

 Step 1: Go to your GTA V Settings.